Search

 Mounting the speakers securely was another key step.
 The cathedral’s plaster and concrete walls required special attention to make sure the system was installed both safely and discreetly.
 We worked with Saint Elmo’s Fire Rigging, experts in high-level installations, to ensure the speakers were anchored properly without compromising the integrity of the building.

-If your church is looking to improve sound clarity and coverage, we’d love to talk about how we can help.
-Every space is unique, and we’re passionate about finding the right solution for each one.
+If your church or venue is struggling with sound clarity or coverage, we’d love to help.
+Every space has its own acoustic fingerprint, and we’re passionate about finding the right solution for each one.

 Your Space Deserves The Best Sound - We Can Help